 As children, my cousins and siblings and I spent many sunny afternoons wandering over my grandma's farmyard, chomping stalks of raw rhubarb, which grew in profusion both along the garden fence and down by the grain bins.
 We girls held the large leaves above us and pretended they were parasols.
 We minced along like fine ladies.
 But Grandma warned us strictly never to eat the leaves: "They're poisonous!"

-As an adult, I found out that the whole plant is mildly toxic when eaten raw- including the stalks.
+As an adult, I found out that the whole plant is mildly toxic when eaten raw--including the stalks.
 But obviously the stalks are not poisonous enough to do great damage.
 The leaves, which seem to have greater toxicity, should always be discarded.
-Do not compost them -their toxins will not be destroyed by the composting process, and may do damage when used in the garden.
+Do not compost them--their toxins will not be destroyed by the composting process, and may do damage when used in the garden.

 So only the stalks are used in cooking and baking.
 I'll show you how to prepare them, for either fresh use or preservation by canning, freezing, or drying.

-How Do You Harvest Rhubarb?
+How Should You Harvest Rhubarb?

 It can be tricky to judge exactly how much rhubarb you need for a recipe.
 The stalk diameter, length, and quality can vary considerably.
-On average, though, 1 pound of rhubarb stalks will yeild 3 cups of chopped rhubarb.
+On average, though, 1 pound of rhubarb stalks will yield 3 cups of chopped rhubarb.

 Preservation Methods Other Than Freezing